-Directly opposite the Museum entrance is a public pay and display car park offering both coach (4 bays) and car parking spaces, including 2 disabled bays.
+- Directly opposite the Museum entrance is a public pay and display car park offering both coach (4 bays) and car parking spaces, including 2 blue badge bays.

-A further pay and display car park is situated in Shore Street 150 yards west of the Museum with car and motorcycle bays and a further 2 disabled bays.
+- A further pay and display car park is situated in Shore Street 150 yards west of the Museum with car and motorcycle bays and a further 2 blue badge bays.
 Both car parks are pay and display from April to September and are Free during the Winter months.
 There is no charge for blue badge holders.

-See Car Parks and Bus Stops for a street view of the parking and public transport facilities near the museum.
+- See here for a street view of the parking and public transport facilities near the museum.